etesami/uoft-csc309-tutorials/README.md

 # CSC309 Tutorials
 Welcome to the CSC309 tutorials.
-In four weeks, we are going to build a simple two page website.
+In four weeks, we are going to build a simple two pages website.
 You will learn about HTML, CSS, JS, jQuery and APIs.
 Please refer to the links below for more information.

 ## Contents:
 1. [Week 1: HTML](/Week1-HTML)